ericmoritz/wsdemo/results.md

 ### ticks

-Number of ticks received by the clients.  ticks are sent every second per connection.
+Number of ticks received by the clients.  ticks are sent every second by the server for each connection.

 ## crashes